nwlambert/qutip-paper-v5-examples/README.md

 - /environment_examples_dev/

-but these will require updating qutip and qutip-jax to the development versions, which can be achieved with:
+The environment-class based examples require QuTiP 5.1.0 or the development release, while jax-mcsolve.py requires the development version of both QuTiP and  QuTiP-JAX, which can be achieved with:

 ```shell
 pip install git+https://github.com/qutip/qutip.git